-The settlement also encompasses the mechanism and amount of payment of the fees of class counsel, and the court must approve the payment of any fees that are to be paid to class counsel.
+The settlement also encompasses the mechanism and amount of payment of the fees of class counsel.
+The motion to approve the settlement also encompasses approval of the payment of these fees.
 Particulars of the proposed fees of class counsel are almost always a required disclosure in the notice to class members, and this is frequently one of the aspects of the settlement to which class members object.

-A final judgment or a dismissal order resulting from a settlement in a class action will bind all of the members of the class to the relief in the judgment.
+A final judgment or a dismissal order resulting from a settlement in a class action will bind all of the members of the class who have not opted out to the relief in the judgment.
 A final judgment in a class action will preclude the commencement of any further proceedings in respect of the issues in the class action.
 Once approved, settlement agreements will almost always include comprehensive releases similarly precluding further proceedings.

 In situations where there has been a settlement approved by the court and there remains a residual amount following the normal distribution of funds under the settlement agreement, the terms of the agreement, having been approved by the court, will apply with respect to a determination of the distribution of the residual amount.
-In some cases, any remaining amounts in the settlement fund are returned to the defendants, in others, any remaining amounts are paid out by way of a cy-près distribution to one or more organizations (usually charities connected in some way to the subject matter of the claim).
+In some cases, any remaining amounts in the settlement fund are returned to the defendants; in others, any remaining amounts are paid out by way of a cy-près distribution to one or more organizations (usually charities connected in some way to the subject matter of the claim).
+Somewhat unusually, in Cappelli v.
+Nobilis Health Corp., 2019 ONSC 4521, Justice Perell approved a cy-près distribution of settlement funds to the Class Proceedings Fund.
+In Québec, a percentage set by statute of any residual amount must be remitted to the Fonds d'aide aux actions collectives (FAAC), a public fund providing financial assistance for the institution of class proceedings.
+In British Columbia, any funds that have not been distributed within a specified time period will be distributed 50 per cent to the Law Foundation of British Columbia and 50 per cent in any manner that may reasonably be expected to benefit class or subclass members.